rajeshguptan/resume/index.md

 **Application Architect / Principal Backend Developer**

 I have over 20 years enterprise software development experience including both startups and S&P500 Companies.
 My primary experience has been with Java and Backend but I have also worked with Javascript / Typescript in frontend and backend as well.
-I am a quick learner and believe you need to keep learning in software development profession.
+I am adaptable to new technologies and frameworks and believe you need to keep learning in software development profession.
 Working collaboratively to bring value to the business is what I strive for.
-In my career I had opportunity to learn from several talented people and that is what I carry with me.
+In my career, I have learned from many talented professionals, and I carry those lessons with me.
+I enjoy problem solving and keep abrest of current software development trends.

 ---
 ## Professional Experiences

 ### **API Lead** ➰  *Delta Dental Insurance of California, SFO-Remote* ➰ *Feb 2023 - Present*
-- I am the technical lead taking care of Claims MIcroservices portfolio.
+- I am the technical lead taking care of Claims Microservices portfolio.
 I am leading a team of 5 developers as part of this role.
 - Re-architected and migrated SOAP-based web services from weblogic to REST services on Springboot 3 with oracle db.
 - Implemented service observability using Datadog and APIOps on Azure Stack using Github Enterprise Cloud.
 - Developed spring batch based solution to process COB Claims for Skygen integration.
 This solution used terraform, argocd, helm and was deployed on AKS.
 - Drive the Disaster Recovery planning and validation.
-- I was nominated twice for the TOPS award for going above and beyond the role to support the business.
+- I received two nominations for the TOPS award for exceeding expectations in supporting the business.
 - I have received several step-up awards for helping team mates.
 - Presented multiple solutions in internal hackathon.

 ### **Performance Test Lead** ➰ *Airtable Inc. (11B$ startup), SFO-Remote* ➰ *Dec 2021 - Feb 2023*
 - Defined the performance testing roadmap and established performance regression testing for increased product release confidence
-- Implemented performance improvement enhancements in Airtable's backend.
+- My suggestion to use partitioned dataset led to 30% reduction in page load time.
 - Created a load testing framework from based on Piscina in Typescript.
 - Set up performance regression testing on AWS with Spinnaker and created dashboards on Datadog for automated test analysis.

 ### &nbsp;